-For Let's Talk, interns provide three-quarters of informal drop-in consultation for students at a designated Let's Talk location on campus.
-The intern receives supervision and mentoring for the Let's Talk services from the CAPS' senior staff member who has an ongoing partnership with that campus office.
-When time is available, interns may opt to have an experience in the Stress Management Clinic, a weekly Stress Management Clinic workshop (including meditation and mindfulness, biofeedback, cognitive strategies of stress reduction, and relaxation exercises) by co-leading the workshop with the Coordinator of the Stress Management Clinic.
+For Let's Talk, interns may provide up to three academic quarters of informal drop-in consultation for students at a designated Let's Talk site on campus.
+The intern receives supervision and mentoring for the Let's Talk services from the CAPS' senior staff member who has an ongoing partnership with the campus office which hosts their site.

-The Interns' Emerging Expertise Presentation offers an opportunity for interns to work on crafting a didactic presentation that is a crystallization of the intern's clinical, professional, and research interests—thereby forming a foundation for the intern's future contributions and professional identity.
-This presentation is given to the CAPS staff in the spirit that honors the interns' emerging wisdom, special interests, and expertise.
-Interns are encouraged to use this opportunity to demonstrate their ability to integrate science with clinical practice into a didactic presentation that benefits mental health clinicians.
+The Interns' Emerging Expertise Presentation offers an opportunity for interns to develop and deliver a didactic presentation highlighting their clinical, professional, and/or research interests—thereby strengthening professional identity development and a foundation for future contributions to the field.
+Interns present to CAPS staff and are encouraged to use this opportunity to demonstrate their ability to integrate science with clinical practice to benefit the work of mental health clinicians.

 Group Supervision of Supervision

-Interns have an opportunity to have experiential learning in peer supervision with fellow psychologists-in-training.
-The experience begins with an overview of the practice of clinical supervision and the various models of supervision, then the exploration of the commonalities and differences among training supervision, peer supervision, peer support, and consultation.
+During the second half of the training year, interns' engage in supervised experiential learning through peer supervision with their cohort members.
+This group supervision experience begins with an overview of the practice of clinical supervision and the various models of supervision, then the exploration of the commonalities and differences among training supervision, peer supervision, peer support, and consultation.

-The goal of peer supervision is to build a sound, lifelong mechanism for consultation that is foundational to effective, reflective, sustainable, and ethical clinical practice.
+The goals of peer supervision are to: to build a sound, lifelong mechanism for consultation that is foundational to effective, reflective, sustainable, and ethical clinical practice.
 Skills in peer supervision include expression of peer support and compassion, giving and receiving feedback, self-examination, problem-solving, healthy negotiation of one’s own and others’ power and needs, and mindfulness of group dynamics, countertransference, and parallel process as applied to the peer supervision group.

 Interns rotate in the group leadership role.
-The peer supervision leader’s tasks involve rapport building and safety, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitate discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem-solving and process observation tasks (help the group members become aware of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).
-Interns’ peer supervision is facilitated by a licensed psychologist (“Supervisor of Peer Supervision Group”)
+The peer supervision leader’s tasks involve rapport building and containment, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitating discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem solving, and process observation tasks (i.e., awareness of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).

-The Multicultural and Social Justice Issues Module is a combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
-In the context of interns’ clinical work and professional development, cultural humility, social identity, power, oppression, privilege, accountability, and advocacy are issues of focus.
-To enhance interns’ learning, a priority of this module is establishing an atmosphere of safety and nonjudgment.
+Multicultural and Social Justice (MCSJ) Issues Module: Typically a quarter-long, MCSJ combines didactic, experiential, and discussion-based formats to deepen interns' awareness of self and others as multicultural beings navigating an inequitable society and world.
+In supporting interns' development as agents of social change, cultural humility, social identities, power, oppression, privilege, and advocacy are often topics of focus.
 Outside of this seminar module, interns’ multicultural proficiency is emphasized in training experiences throughout the year.